merenlab/merenlab.org/courses/PFLS/index.md

 AWK is a data-driven language that excels in text processing, data extraction, and reporting, and it is one of the most amazing little tools you will find in the UNIX shell environment (fun fact, AWK is not a meaningful acronym since it simply comes from the names of the developers: Alfred **A**ho, Peter **W**einberger, and Brian **K**ernighan :)).

-In a nutshell, AWK scans a file line by line, splits input into fields based on a separator, enables pattern-based filtering, and allows users to perform actions on matching lines, and help produce highly formatted reports.
+In a nutshell, AWK scans a file line by line, splits input into fields based on a separator, enables pattern-based filtering, and allows users to perform actions on matching lines, and helps produce highly formatted reports.

-It is really difficult to demonstrate the utility of AWK without a few examples, so I put together the following file of all chancellors of Germany where the columns indicate (1) the name of the chancellor, (2) their education, (3) the age at which they became a chancellor of Germany, (4) the number of year they served at this position, and (5) the year they assumed this position.
+It is really difficult to demonstrate the utility of AWK without a few examples, so I put together the following file of all chancellors of Germany where the columns indicate (1) the name of the chancellor, (2) their education, (3) the age at which they became a chancellor of Germany, (4) the number of years they served at this position, and (5) the year they assumed this position.
 You can save the contents of this file as `german_chancellors.txt` in your working directory, and follow the examples below:

 ```
 Konrad_Adenauer   Law          73   14   1876